Kotlin/KEEP/proposals/collection-literals.md

 In JavaScript, square brackets always return an `Array`.
 Following the principle of least astonishment, it's proposed to fall back to `List`.

-All these special cases can be generalized to the common rule for the flexible types to behave as if the upper bound was used instead.
+All these special cases can be generalized to the common rule for the flexible types to behave as if the upper bound was used instead of the flexible type.
-For `dynamic` it's a true statement because we fall back to `Any` and then ["Any is supertype of `List<Nothing>`" fallback kicks in](#fallback-rules-what-if-companionof-doesnt-exist).
+For `dynamic`, it's a true statement because we fall back to `Any` and then [the fallback rule](#fallback-rule-what-if-companionof-doesnt-exist) kicks in.

 ## Feature interaction with intersection types